Development Bank Ghana, German Parliamentarians in Strategic Dialogue on Economic Empowerment and Green Financing | Ghana News Agency

 DBG acts as a provider of long-term capital to the market with a mission to foster strong partnerships to finance economic growth, create jobs, and build capacity for SMEs.

-The bank has received funding from the World Bank, European Investment Bank, KfW Development Bank and the African Development Bank.
+The bank has received funding from the World Bank, the European Investment Bank, the KfW Development Bank and the African Development Bank.

 GNA